i-archanasenthil/streamlit-aws-atrial-fibrilation-prediction/Functional Design Specification.md

+# Functional Design Specification Document

+## Scenario:
-Scenario : Creating an application to predict whether the person is at risk for AF
+Creating an application to predict whether the person is at risk for AF

 Description : The doctor / medical examiner should be able to input values like the Age, Gender, ECG readings, History of Diseases, Medications and behavioural information.